BCDA-APS/gestalt/docs/commandline.md

 ### -o, --output

 Filepath for the output UI name.
-By default, if an output format is specified, this will be generated based off of the template file name and the output format.
+By default, if an output format is specified, this will be generated based off of the layout file name and the output format.
 If an output format is not specified, then you must specify an output filename.